image

 8. Gutters and Downspouts: The Drainage System

-An effective drainage system protects your home from water damage:
+An effective drainage system protects your home from water damage: Click Here for a detailed explanation of parts of an effective gutter system.

 • Gutters: Installed along the eaves to collect rainwater and direct it away from the roof and foundation.